Kingfisher Wind Construction Office:

 - Estimated $1.5 million per year in new tax revenues for Canadian and Kingfisher Counties, local schools, and county services.

-- Estimated $30.8 million in new tax revenues to local school districts, including $843,000 per year to Okarche School District and $326,000 per year to Cashion School District.
+- Estimated $30.8 million in new tax revenues to local school districts, including $843,000 per year on average to Okarche School District and $326,000 per year on average to Cashion School District.

 - $2 million per year in annual payments to local landowners, injecting millions of dollars in the local economy over the project's life.